Political positions of Gennady Zyuganov: Ukraine

-During the War in Donbass, Zyuganov accused the "Western partners" of both creating and taking advantage of instability in Ukraine.
+During the war in Donbas, Zyuganov accused the "Western partners" of both creating and taking advantage of instability in Ukraine.
 He has alleged that the 2014 election of Petro Poroshenko was fraudulent.

-Zyuganov has vehemently opposed the prospect of Ukraine joining the European Union, arguing the Ukraine would cease being a "neutral" nation if it joined the EU.
+Zyuganov has vehemently opposed the prospect of Ukraine joining the European Union, arguing Ukraine would cease being a "neutral" nation if it joined the EU.

+Russian invasion of Ukraine

-Following the 2022 Russian invasion of Ukraine, the CPRF published a statement in support of the invasion and accused NATO of planning "to enslave Ukraine" and thus creating "critical threats to the security of Russia".
+Following the Russian invasion of Ukraine, the CPRF published a statement in support of the invasion and accused NATO of planning "to enslave Ukraine" and thus creating "critical threats to the security of Russia".
 It called for the "demilitarization and denazification" of Ukraine.
 The party framed the conflict as that between the Ukrainian banderites and fascists, who have been perpetrating genocide against Russian speakers, and liberating Russian forces.
 The CPRF also accused the United States and NATO of deploying European fascist sympathizers and Middle Eastern terrorists to Ukraine to fight the Russian army.
 Three members of CPRF's Duma caucus, Vyacheslav Markhaev, Mykhailo Matveev, and Oleg Smolin, have expressed opposition to the war thus far.

 In February 2022, Zyuganov, who supported the 2022 Russian invasion of Ukraine was placed on the sanctions list by the United States, Canada, Japan, United Kingdom, Australia and the European Union.

-In September 2022 Zyuganov (voicing his opinions on the Communist Party’s website), described an alleged need for a maximum mobilisation of Russia in its war effort against Ukraine, branding the conflict a as a war against America, Europe and NATO.
+In September 2022 Zyuganov (voicing his opinions on the Communist Party’s website), described an alleged need for a maximum mobilisation of Russia in its war effort against Ukraine, branding the conflict as a war against America, Europe and NATO.